jakenichols2719/cpptest/doc/boilerplate.md

 The format library used for c-boilerplate is clang-format, which does NOT come along with the install.
 If you want to auto-format your code, you will need to install clang.

+The `make doc` command uses doxygen, so if you'd like auto documentation you'll need a doxygen install.

 ### Upkeep